jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 It considers:
 The general rule
 Then, whether the action under consideration fell properly within its comprehension.

-99 When those general rules of conduct have been fixed in our mind by habitual reflection, they are very useful in correcting the misrepresentations of self-love on what is moral.
+{{< s v="99" >}} When those general rules of conduct have been fixed in our mind by habitual reflection, they are very useful in correcting the misrepresentations of self-love on what is moral.

 If a very resentful man listened to the dictates of self-love, he might regard his enemy's death as a small compensation for the wrong he has received, even if it were just a very slight provocation.

 But his observations on the conduct of others, have taught him how horrible all such sanguinary revenges appear.

 Unless his education has been very singular, he lays as an inviolable rule, to always abstain from revenge.

 This rule renders him incapable of such a violence
-The original fury of his own temper might have made him determine the revenge to be: quite just and proper, and what every impartial spectator would approve of.
+The original fury of his own temper might have made him determine the revenge to be: quite just and proper, and

+what every impartial spectator would approve of.

-But his reverence for the rule which past experience has impressed on him: checks the impetuosity of his feelings, and corrects the partial views suggested by his self-love.
+But his reverence for the rule which past experience has impressed on him:
+- checks the impetuosity of his feelings, and
+- corrects the partial views suggested by his self-love.

 If he lets himself be controlled by resentment as to violate this rule, he will not be able to throw away his respect for this rule.

 At the peak of his passion, this respect makes him hesitate and tremble at the thought of what he is about to do.

-He is secretly conscious to himself that he is breaking those rules: which he had resolved never to infringe during his cool hours, which he had never seen infringed by others without the highest disapprobation, and of which the infringement must soon render him similarly disagreeable.
+He is secretly conscious to himself that he is breaking those rules:
+- which he had resolved never to infringe during his cool hours,
+- which he had never seen infringed by others without the highest disapprobation, and
+- of which the infringement must soon render him similarly disagreeable.

 Before he can take the last fatal decision, he is tormented with doubt.

 He is terrified of violating so sacred a rule.

 At the same time, he is urged on by the fury of his desires to violate it.

 He changes his purpose every moment.

 Sometimes he resolves:
-to adhere to his principle, and not to indulge a passion which may bring him shame and repentance.
+- to adhere to his principle, and
+- not to indulge a passion which may bring him shame and repentance.

 He is calmed momentarily from the prospect of that peace which he will enjoy if stops himself.

 But immediately, the passion rouses anew.

 With fresh fury, it drives him on to commit what he had resolved to abstain from.

 Wearied and distracted with those continual irresolutions, from a sort of despair, he makes the final fatal and irrecoverable step.

 He throws himself over a precipice, with that terror and amazement as one who is fleeing from an enemy.
 He meets a more certain destruction than from anything that pursues him from behind.

 Such are his feelings even at the time of acting.
 Though he is then less sensible of the impropriety of his own conduct than afterwards, when his feelings are gratified and palled.
 He begins to view what he has done as how others would see it.